mdacach/mdacach/README.md

 # Introduction

 I am a Backend Software Engineer looking for a new remote role.
-I am self-taught developer, studying Computer Science for around 5 years now.
+I am a self-taught developer, studying Computer Science for around 5 years now.
 I am particularly good with Algorithms and Data Structures, having competed in [ICPC](https://icpc.global/) twice.
 I was selected for, and am currently enrolled in [EPIC Institute of Technology](https://epic-institute.io/about-epic-institute.html), more specifically [Real-Time Backend](https://epic-institute.io/programmes-overview/real-time-backend/) track.